Our organisation runs Ayurvedic Resorts in Varkala.

-You will learn about Indian culture, Indian cooking and Ayurveda cooking and basic yoga.
+You can learn about Indian culture, Indian/Ayurveda cooking and massages in your free time.
 If you would like to learn more about Ayurveda our Doctors are always willing to sit down and talk with you.
 Volunteers will spend a lot of time working with local staff and therefore have a great opportunity to learn or improve their Malayalam.

 Festivals.
 You will get to participate in ALL the Indian festivals while you are here - There are generally A LOT of them!!

-Get the chance to re-connect with life at a slower pace, take long walk on the beach, watch the spectacular sunsets or meditate on our yoga deck overlooking the ocean.
+Get the chance to re-connect with life at a slower pace, take long walk on the beach, watch the spectacular sunsets or meditate in our yoga hall.
 Living in India will enable you to experience simple living that is both culturally and spiritually rich.

 We need happy & creative people to join our team! best would be for at least 4 weeks...!

 *️️️️️*️️️️️We are looking for Animal Lovers or TRAINER to care for our dog Papaya.

 We are looking for social people who are interested in our Culture and Tradition and good in team work but also comfortable in working independently.

 If you like maintenance help, painting, landscaping, office help, socialising with guests or have an eye for room decoration, then you are most welcome.

 We will give you a shared room with a bathroom.
 Breakfast, lunch & dinner from our Ayurveda & Staff kitchen.
 If you can stay for 1 month or more that would be a big plus!